-How to Make Soap with Wine: Cold Process and Rebatch Recipes
+How to Make Wine Soap: Cold Process and Rebatch Recipes

 Need a creative way to use up leftover wine that’s sat too long or simply wasn’t to your liking?
-Try making soap with wine!
+Try making wine soap!
 This post covers two ways to use wine to make homemade soap.
 The first is a cold process soap that replaces the water with wine in the recipe.
 The second wine soap recipe teaches you how to rebatch soap, also referred to as hand-milling, to make a second DIY soap.

 DIY Wine Soap